How to Save Money With Turo Local Car Rental

 Set up a profile.
 This is always the cornerstone to any sharing app.
 You definitely want a complete profile, add a picture, and the more info you can add about yourself the better.
 Owners like to know who they are renting their personal car to!
 In this step, there is a verification process that happens confirming your identity, ensuring you have a valid driver’s license and reviewing your traveler’s auto insurance score.

 Pick a car.
-There are tons to choose from – old classics, sports cars, trucks, SUV’s – pretty much anything you can imagine.
+There are tons to choose from – old classics, sports cars, trucks, SUVs – pretty much anything you can imagine.
 You can put in some filters like cost, mileage, car type, and year to start to narrow things down.
-You can also filter cars owners who will pick you up/deliver the car, or allows pets, etc.
+You can also filter car owners who will pick you up/deliver the car, allow pets, etc.

 Pick an insurance.
 Just like any car rental process, you do need to get some sort of insurance for the rental.
 If you already have car insurance, I would recommend that you’ll still need to check directly with your insurance company or policy for this information prior to making your decision.
 And if you normally rely upon your credit card for car coverage, it’s doubtful that your credit card company would cover you in this situation, as they don’t consider Turo a ‘rental car company’.

 You’ll likely have to get one of the choices of Turo insurance options.
-They have a premium package and a basic package depending on how much coverage you want.
-The car owner is also required to have specific Turo insurance for the car for them to be able to list it.
+They have a premium package and a basic package, depending on how much coverage you want.
+The car owner is also required to have specific Turo insurance for the car so they can list it.
 So – there’s plenty of coverage if something goes wrong.
-I personally found the rates to be typical to regular rental company insurance rates.
+I personally found the rates to be typical of regular rental company insurance rates.

-Another good reason to get one of the Turo insurance options is because with it they offer 24 hour road side assistance.
+Another good reason to get one of the Turo insurance options is because they offer 24-hour roadside assistance.
 You can be connected with a dispatcher who will be able to send out a service provider if there is an incident with your rental vehicle 24 hours a day, seven days a week.
 Turo only offers roadside assistance for eligible trips in the United States and Canada.

 Reserve/Pay for the car.
 Once you pick the car, insurance, and dates you are ready to pay for the car.
 I found that rental rates to be similar or less than normal rentals in Denver AND there were no taxes and fees (besides the small Turo fee).
 That’s where the real benefit comes in – you save money in lower rates and no additional taxes and fees.